rgrizzell/circuitpython-prototypes/asyncio/applets/README.md

 As a user, I want the interface to be responsive when I send inputs so that I don't have to wait for background tasks to complete.

-## TODO:
-- Return list of Applet Jobs
-- Job decorator accepts parameters
-  - Triggers
-    - On interval
-    - On start
-    - On exit
-    - Hardware state
-  - Timeout